-Kimolos ferries connect Cyclades Islands with Greece with crossings available to Sikinos, Sifnos, Serifos, Ios, Thira, Folegandros, Milos, Kythnos, Syros, Naxos, Paros, Kea, Mykonos & Andros (in Cyclades Islands) & Piraeus & Lavrio (in Greece).
+Kimolos ferries connect Cyclades Islands with Athens with crossings available to Sikinos, Sifnos, Serifos, Ios, Thira, Folegandros, Milos, Kythnos, Syros, Naxos, Paros, Kea, Mykonos & Andros (in Cyclades Islands) & Piraeus & Lavrio (in Athens).
 Sailings from Kimolos are operated by numerous ferry companies.

 There are up to 33 ferry crossings daily from Kimolos with sailing durations starting from 30 minutes.
 Our Kimolos ferry summary provides a good guide but for the latest sailing information use our fare search.